 What type dinghy do you recommend?

 I find a rigid dinghy powered by oars is the most practical.
 Inflatable dinghies with powerful motors are fast and the dinghy takes up less space when stowed deflated, but they are a prime target for thieves and are easy to vandalize.
-I saw one dinghy flat on the beach in the islands sliced end to end by a boy who thought it a great joke.
+I saw one dinghy flat on the beach in the islands sliced end to end by a local boy who thought it a great joke.
 I'd say it's a poor choice to have a dinghy that can be destroyed in 5 seconds by nothing more than a kid with a bad attitude and a pocket knife.
 They also do not stand up well to chafe and are expensive and hard to replace in a far away port.
 And after all, let's not lose sight of why we are sailing instead of motorboating; inflatable go-fast dinghies with big motors are much closer to the mentality of jet-skiers and speedboats than they are to cruising under sail.
-I realize it's a lost battle though, so you'll just have to decide for yourself if you belong in the 90% group of cruisers who will annoy the hell out of the other 10% who seek a tranquil anchorage.
+I realize it's a lost battle though, so you'll just have to decide for yourself if you need to join the 90% group of cruisers who annoy the hell out of the other 10% who seek a tranquil anchorage.
 I built my 6 1/2-foot pram out of 1/4-inch plywood and a single layer of epoxy/fiberglass for light weight.
-If you can afford it and have the technical skills, some more weight can be saved by using a closed cell foam core.

 I've seen a few nesting dinghies I really liked.
 If you must carry a big dinghy on a small deck, this is the way to go.
 I've been able to get by with a small dinghy so far so I saved the extra weight, set up and stowage hassles associated with the nesting dinghy.
 When I get around to experimenting again with another sailing dinghy, I'll be tempted to build a nesting dinghy.